How to install a software program

 Notice: This document has been created as a basic overview on how to install software programs, games, and utilities on your computer.
 If errors are encountered during the installation, this document will not cover those errors.
 Use our Search to find any information about error messages.

-- Make sure your computer meets the requirements of the program, game, or utility you are attempting to install.
+- Make sure your computer meets the system requirements of the program, game, or utility you are attempting to install.

 - The manuals for the program or the readme file located in the same directory as the install commonly contain exact instructions on how to install a program.